Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 I am excited to work with you, and guide you through the journey introducing you to Sound Production & Design!

 Please feel free to leverage my in-person or virtual office hours.
 I would love it if each and everyone of you would create an appointment to meet with me in the first few weeks to introduce yourself.
-Although I do not have an office on campus, I am happy to meet in the UC or Library,McGill computer lab just email me.
-I'm also available via Zoom.
+My office hours can be found under the instructor section.

 For anyone wanting to setup an appointment immediately, please feel free to stop by my in person office hours, or setup a Zoom meeting right now!

 {% endcomment %}

--->

 > # Bio